Using E-mail Safely and Well

 In addition, it looks like a dash character may have been in the text in the first line (labeled “Note”).
 One can turn that conversion off in the same menu by unchecking {Hyphens (–) with dash...}.

-Some people try to send files that should look the same on a recipient system and the originating system by attaching word processing documents; e.g., Word DOC files, WordPerfect WPD files, or Rich Text Format (RTF) files (and so on).
+Some people try to send files that should look the same on a recipient system and the originating system by attaching word processing documents; e.g., Word DOCX files, WordPerfect WPD files, Rich Text Format (RTF) files, OpenDocument Texts (ODT) files (and so on).
 Unfortunately, even these attempts don’t necessarily work as planned, since many factors may cause the documents to be unusable or to look different on different systems:

-You can create PDF files in a number of ways; some systems have Adobe Acrobat installed so that you can either “print” to an Acrobat driver to create the PDF files or even just click a toolbar button to do so from within your word processor.
+You can create PDF files in a number of ways; some systems have PDF output functions installed so that you can either “print” to a PDF driver to create the PDF files or even just click a SAVE AS PDF toolbar button to do so from within your word processor, spreadsheet and so on.
 Other packages exist that are less expensive (and generally less feature-rich) than the full Adobe Acrobat software but nonetheless allow users to create PDF files easily.
 Type “create PDF” into a Web search engine to find lots of choices.

 So get used to thinking in terms of reliable, portable documents when you send information to others.